 As with most other hernia mesh products, this one is also made using polypropylene mesh.
 Polypropylene is a plastic material that can shrink and become brittle over time.
 This shrinkage is what causes the patch to fold over and sometimes break inside the body.

 Another concern is with the outer sealed edge of the product.
-Bard considered this an innovation since previous designs left a unfinished rough edge on the patch.
-This new outer stitched rim supposedly allow for a smooth contact surface between the patch and internal tissues and organs.
-Unfortunately, this has also been considered a flaw in the product.
-Adverse event reports have detailed cases in which the stitched rim detaches itself leaving frayed ends.
-Patients have reported severe pain which is a result of internal tissue pressing against these hard plastic edges.
-Keeping this page and our new blog for Bard 3D Max recall updates.[See more Bard mesh products]
+Bard considered this an innovation since previous designs left an unfinished rough edge on the patch.
+This new outer stitched rim supposedly allows for a smooth contact surface between the patch and internal tissues and organs.

-Other injuries and conditions are a result of the polypropylene.
-As mentioned above, the 3d Max is know to shrink and fold over inside a patient.
-As you can imagine, the product can cause sever internal pain once it becomes rigid and deformed inside the body.
-Once it connects to internal tissue the problem can become even worse resulting in fistulas or serious infection as the operation site.
+Other well-known injuries and complications can result from the use of polypropylene mesh.
+As mentioned above, the 3d Max is known to shrink and fold over inside a patient.
+As you can imagine, the product can cause severe internal pain once it becomes rigid and deformed inside the body.
+Once it connects to internal tissue the problem can become even worse resulting in fistulas or serious infection at the operation site.

 Bard 3D Max Settlement Amounts

-While the product is not officially under recall the number of adverse event reported indicate that the FDA may take action soon.
-Bard has already paid out million to victims of both their Proceed and Kugel products.
-If you have issues, it's important to report them as soon as possible.
-Large medical companies like Bard have been willing to settle with victims out-of-court in past.
-This provides that larger payout vs class action or multi-district litigations.[Additional information on Bard mesh settlements]
+While the 3dMax is not officially under recall, the number of adverse event reports indicate that the FDA may take action in the future.
+Bard has already paid out millions to victims of both their Proceed and Kugel mesh products.